madifz/100-days-of-code/r2-log.md

 - The Odin Project Foundations > Installations up to Command Line Basics

 ### R2D3 (21/06/2021)
-- The Odin Project Foundations > Setting Up Git
+- The Odin Project Foundations > Git (installed Git to machine, Git basics and practice)